1jour1vin

 Wine rated (2024 guide) 90/100

-The nose is covered in brambles, with notes of potpourri, toasted herbs, and beautifully cooked red cherries.
-Juicy and firm, it has delicate tannins and a solid finish.
+The nose is brimming with blackberry aromas, with notes of potpourri, toasted herbs, and beautifully ripe red cherries.
+Juicy and firm, it features delicate tannins and a solid finish.
 Cabernet Sauvignon and Merlot.
 Vegan.
-Drink from 2025.
+Best enjoyed starting in 2025.

 Customer rating